uvacobi/scribe/10-hmm.md

 A Markov chain is useful when we need to compute a probability for a sequence of observable events.
 In many cases, however, the events we are interested in are hidden: we don’t observe them directly.
 For example, we don’t normally observe part-of-speech tags in a text.
 Rather, we see words and must infer the tags from the word sequence.
 We call the tags hidden because they are not observed.

-HMM's have applications in all sorts of areas including **thermodynamics, economics, speech,  pattern recognition, bioinformatics,** and more.
+HMMs have applications in all sorts of areas including **thermodynamics, economics, speech,  pattern recognition, bioinformatics,** and more.
 They provide a foundation for probabilistic models of linear sequence ‘labeling’ problems.

 ## Mathematical Definition(s)